SitanHuang/ledg/README.md

 - tracker based budgeting
 - transaction tags as JS object properties
 - auto file splitting based on year
+- very fast: only 2.7 times slower than ledger-cli despite using a high leve language

 #### Common Ledger Features
 - multicurrency and price table
 - envelope based budgeting
 - book closure
-- similar performance as the ledger-cli
+- pending and virtual entries

 ### Installation
 MacOS/Linux supported only.
 Use WSL on Windows.